dsfellows/dsfellows/syllabus.md

 [Week 3 (10/27): Anatomy of information](https://github.com/dsfellows/dsfellows/blob/master/week_3_agenda.md)
 + How do the digital tools we use fit into a longer history of media and information management?
-+ Jon Pollack shows us around special collections
++ John Pollack shows us around special collections
 + History of information management: 17th century Bible concordance, Samuel Johnson's dictionary, Sir Charles Grandison indices
 + Maps of Philadelphia-- William Penn to Google Maps
 + What we lose and gain from the digital